laurentdutheil/go-double/README.md

 - [x] Unset => NOT DO use Stub instead
 - [ ] standardize error message
 - [x] Mutex
-- [ ] Comments for documentation
+- [x] Comments for documentation

 ## Why

 If we refer to a definition of [test doubles](https://martinfowler.com/bliki/TestDouble.html), there is an interest in distinguishing stubs, spies and mocks.

-**Stubs** provide canned answers to calls made during the test.
+**Stubs** provide prepared answers to calls made during the test.
 For example, a stub needs to return a value in response of a query.
 If the code under test changes and no longer needs to make that query, there is no reason that the test should break.

 **Spies** are stubs that also record some information based on how they were called.
 One form of this might be an email service that records how many messages it was sent.